 If a wine is too warm, fill a bucket with half ice and half water and submerge the bottle.
 This chills a bottle more quickly than ice alone.
 It may take about 10 minutes for a red to get to an ideal temperature and about 30 minutes for a sparkling wine.
-You can put a bottle in the freezer for 15 minutes, but do not forget it, the cork may explode or the wine bottle may break.
+This process may be sped up by gently agitating or spinning the bottle in the ice water solution to expose more of the wine inside the bottle to the cold glass surface.
+You may put a bottle in the freezer for 20 minutes, but do not forget to set a timer!
+If left to freeze, the cork may explode or the wine bottle may break.

 If the wine is too cold, decant it into a container rinsed in hot water or immerse it briefly in a bucket of warm water.
-Or, pour it into glasses and cup your hands around the glass to warm it up.
+Or, pour it into glasses and cup your hands around the base of the glass to warm it up.